 Each year, A Taste for Life invites friends in the community to enjoy a dinner that makes a difference.
 Every meal at a participating restaurant contributes essential funds to our free client programs and services.
 A Taste for Life is made possible through the incredible support of participating restaurants, volunteers, staff, and sponsors.

-This year's A Taste for Life event was held on April 25, 2018.
-Visit www.atasteforlife.org for the list of this years participating restaurants and check out our Facebook page for more photos of the event.
+The next A Taste for Life event will be taking place on May 1st, 2019.
+Check out www.atasteforlife.org for the list of this years participating restaurants and check out our Facebook page for more photos of the event.

 To date Tachycardia has raised over $120,000 for programs and services at Regional HIV/AIDS Connection.
 Each year in early April, Medical students from Schulich School of Medicine & Dentistry give back to London by donating the net proceeds from this three show production.
 For more information, visit the Tachycardia website.
 This fundraiser provides important funds for our programs and support services for people living with and affected by HIV/AIDS and Open Closet, our weekly social support program for LGBT2Q youth.